fitbenchmarking/fitbenchmarking/docs/source/users/options/fitting_option.rst

 Maximum Runtime (:code:`max_runtime`)
 --------------------------------------

-This sets a maximum runtime for each minimizer selected.
-If the minimizer is still running after the maximum time has elapsed, then the minimizer will be skipped.
+This sets the maximum runtime a minimizer has to solve one benchmark problem `num_runs` number of times, where `num_runs` is another option a user can set.
+If the minimizer is still running after the maximum time has elapsed, then this result will be skipped and FitBenchmarking will move on to the next minimizer / benchmark dataset combination.

 `max_runtime` is set by specifying a number in unit of seconds.